llloret/sonic-pi-vscode-editor/README.md

 This is just starting, so there are not many features yet, but enough to have some fun!
 - Will launch Sonic Pi backend when opening a ruby file
-- Can run code pressing Alt-R (just like in Sonic Pi's editor) or with command palette "Sonic Pi: Run" (see [Screenshot](image/command-palette.png))
+- Can run code pressing Alt-R (or Cmd-R on Mac, just like in Sonic Pi's editor) or with command palette "Sonic Pi: Run" (see [Screenshot](image/command-palette.png))
-- Can stop running audio with Alt-S or "Sonic Pi: Stop"
+- Can stop running audio with Alt-S (or Cmd-S on Mac) or "Sonic Pi: Stop"
 - Shows logs and cues in the output panel (see [logs](image/output-pane.png) and [cues](image/output-pane-cues.png))
 - Some basic snippets (well, just one for now - as a test): live_loop.
 Will add more shortly.
 See snippets directory
 - And of course, you have syntax highlighting, autoformatting, all the goodies that you usually have with vscode!